ThomasYangth/NHWP-SP/README.md

 This is a Python & Mathematica package to numerically perform time evolution of wave packets governed by non-Hermitian lattice Hamiltonians, and theoretically calculate the saddle points that would govern the long-time behavior of such evolutions.

-See our paper on arxiv: *T.-H. Yang and Chen Fang, Real time edge dynamics of non-Hermitian lattices*, arXiv:2503.xxxxx (to be posted soon).
+See our paper on arxiv: *T.-H. Yang and Chen Fang, Real time edge dynamics of non-Hermitian lattices*, [arXiv:2503.11505](http://arxiv.org/abs/2503.11505).
 Please kindly cite it if you find this package helpful in your research.

 ## Dependencies